Single implants and bridges

-They consist of the placement of a prefabricated titanium root in the place where there is an absence of teeth, replacing the natural root of the same.
-It is a simple and painless technique, in the case of patients who suffer a lot of anxiety or have to undergo complex rehabilitation, conscious sedation can be used.
+Single implants consist in the placement of a prefabricated titanium root in the site where there is an absence of teeth, replacing the natural root of the same.
+It is a simple and painless technique, in the case of patients who suffer a lot of anxiety or complex rehabilitations, conscious sedation can be used.

-For the implant placement, the case is first studied and planned.
-In the clinic, diagnostic tests are carried out that consist of taking scans, photographs and recording digital models.
+For implant placement, the case is first studied and planned.
+Diagnostic tests are performed in the clinic, which consist of taking scans, photographs and recording digital models.

-With the dental scanner we measure the lengths, volumes and densities to be able to choose the exact size of the implant.
+With the dental scanner we measure lengths, volumes and densities in order to choose the exact size of the implant.
 The digital model records allow us to interlace the radiographic image with the real image of the patient’s mouth.

-Intraoral and extraoral photographs to study the case in depth and be able to see the prosthetic space and measure the aesthetics that we must achieve in order to place the implants in the ideal position.
+Intraoral and extraoral photographs to study the case in depth and to be able to see the prosthetic space and measure the esthetics to be achieved in order to place the implants in the ideal position.

 The final smile

-You will finally get a tooth that mimics a natural tooth, feels and functions like a natural one.
-Thanks to this, it will preserve the bone of your jaw, the chewing functions and it will notably improve the aesthetics of the mouth.
+Finally you will get a tooth that mimics the natural tooth, that feels and functions like a natural tooth.
+This will preserve your jaw bone, chewing functions and significantly improve the aesthetics of your mouth.

 What to do when several teeth are missing?

-To make a fixed bridge, the teeth contiguous to the area of the missing tooth must be carved.
-This supposes an unnecessary loss of enamel and an increased risk of suffering irritation of the tooth’s nerve and consequently, having to perform a root canal.
+In order to make a fixed bridge, the teeth adjacent to the area of the missing tooth must be ground down.
+This involves a loss of enamel and an increased risk of suffering irritation of the nerve of the tooth and consequently, having to perform a root canal.

-In cases where a large number of pieces have been lost, we only have two alternatives, removable prostheses or implants.
+In cases where a large number of teeth have been lost, there are only two alternatives: removable prostheses or implants.

-In these cases, the advantage of implants is clear, since in addition to being able to carry fixed teeth, they help us to have a better chewing function and better aesthetics.
-It is important to note that when placing implants we favor bone maintenance, however, when we use fixed bridges or removable prostheses, this bone diminishes over time, thus making future implant placement difficult.
+In these cases, the advantage of implants is clear, since in addition to being able to have fixed teeth, they help us to have a better chewing function and better esthetics.

 It is more comfortable and feels more natural than a fixed bridge.